Concepts of signed graph coloring

-An automorphism of $[G,\sigma]$ is a homomorphism of the signed graph to itself that is bijective on the vertex set $V(G)$ and the induced edge-mapping is surjective.
+An automorphism of $[G,\sigma]$ is a homomorphism of the signed graph to itself that is bijective on the vertex set $V(G)$ such that the induced edge-mapping is surjective.
 If, for each pair $x,y$ of vertices of $[G,\sigma]$, there exists an automorphism $\rho$ of $[G,\sigma]$ such that $\rho(x)=y$, $[G,\sigma]$ is called vertex-transitive.
 Similarly, if for each pair $e_1=xy$ and $e_2= uv$ of edges of $[G,\sigma]$, there exists an automorphism $\rho$ of $[G,\sigma]$ such that $\{\rho(x),\rho(y)\}=\{u,v\}$, we call $[G,\sigma]$ edge-transitive.
-An unbalanced circuit is an example of a signed graph that is both vertex-transitive and edge-transitive since it has representatives with only one negative edge which can be moved around by resigning one of its endpoints.
-Thus, there are automorphisms that induce a "rotation" on the circuit.
-We say that a signed graph $[G,\sigma]$ is isomorphic to $[H,\sigma']$ if there is a homomorphism of $[G,\sigma]$ to $[H,\sigma']$ that is bijective on the vertex set and the induced edge-mapping is bijective as well.
+An unbalanced circuit is an example of a signed graph that is both vertex-transitive and edge-transitive since it has representatives with only one negative edge which can be moved around by switching one of its end vertices.
+Thus, there are automorphisms that induce a ``rotation'' on the circuit.
+We say that a signed graph $[G,\sigma]$ is isomorphic to $[H,\sigma']$ if there is a homomorphism of $[G,\sigma]$ to $[H,\sigma']$ that is bijective on the vertex set such that the induced edge-mapping is bijective as well.

 A core of a signed graph $[G,\sigma]$ is a minimal subgraph of $[G,\sigma]$ to which $[G,\sigma]$ admits a homomorphism.
 A signed core is a signed graph that admits no homomorphism to a proper subgraph of itself, equivalently if every homomorphism of $[G,\sigma]$ to $[G,\sigma]$ is an automorphism, then $[G,\sigma]$ is a core.
-The folowing lemma shows that the core of a signed graph is well-defined.
+The following lemma shows that the core of a signed graph is well-defined.